Luci Baines Johnson: Early years

 Born in Washington, D.C., Johnson has an older sister Lynda Bird.
-Johnson's first name was originally spelled "Lucy"; she changed the spelling in her teens as a rebellion towards her parents.
+Johnson's first name was originally spelled "Lucy"; she changed the spelling in her teens as a rebellion against her parents.
 As her parents both had the initials LBJ, they named their two daughters to have these initials also.
-Although her father was a member of the Christian Church (Disciples of Christ), her mother was an Episcopalian, and she and her older sister, Lynda Bird, were raised as Episcopalians.
-Johnson converted to Roman Catholicism at the age of eighteen, when she requested and received conditional baptism.
+Although her father was a member of the Christian Church (Disciples of Christ), her mother converted to the Episcopal Church, and she and her older sister, Lynda Bird, were raised Episcopalian.
+Johnson converted to Roman Catholicism at the age of 18, when she requested and received conditional baptism.
 Johnson had been baptized with water and in the name of the Trinity at five months old by an Episcopal priest in Austin, Texas.
-Her rebaptism caused protests from leading figures in the Episcopal Church, which made headlines, as the Roman Catholic teaching does not require converts who are already baptized to receive baptism a second time.
+Her rebaptism caused protests from Episcopalian leaders, which made headlines as Roman Catholic teaching does not require a second baptism of converts Christians baptized using the Trinitarian formula and water.

-She was sixteen when President John F. Kennedy was assassinated in Dallas on November 22, 1963.
+She was 16 years old when President John F. Kennedy was assassinated in Dallas on November 22, 1963.
 Johnson heard of the assassination while attending a Spanish class at the National Cathedral School.
 She was unaware whether her father had been injured as well but realized he had been sworn in as the 36th President of the United States when Secret Service agents showed up on her school campus a few hours later.
 She later attended Georgetown University School of Nursing and Health Studies but dropped out in 1966 as the school prohibited married students (Johnson married her first husband in August 1966).
 In 1966, she learned to cook from Zephyr Wright, the White House chef for the Johnson family.

 Career

-Since 1993, Johnson has been the Chairman of the Board and manager of LBJ Asset Management Partners, a family office, as well as Chairman of the Board of BusinesSuites, a national operator of executive suites, which she co-founded with her husband in 1989.
+Since 1993, Johnson has been the chairman of the board and manager of LBJ Asset Management Partners, a family office, as well as chairman of the Board of BusinesSuites, a national operator of executive suites, which she co-founded with her husband in 1989.
 She received a BLS in Communication from St. Edward's University in 1997.

 She is on the board of directors of the LBJ Foundation and has served on multiple civic boards, raising funds for The Lady Bird Johnson Wildflower Center and the American Heart Association, acting as trustee of Boston University, and as a member of the advisory board of the Center for Battered Women.

-In 2018, she attended the state funeral of George H. W. Bush alongside her husband Ian Turpin, her sister Lynda Bird Johnson Robb and brother-in-law Charles Robb.